DionKill/ps4-linux-tutorial/docs/postinstall.md

 mitigations=off
 ```

 And there you go!
-You can change it anytime of course.
+You can change it back anytime of course.
 :::

 In the past there were overclocked kernels, but alas they don't make them anymore.
-Maybe in the future...
+This is because overclocked kernels... didn't actually overclock the CPU.

 Do not go and download an older kernel to try as they don't work anymore either!
 ## Install more applications